kodecocodes/english-style-guide/README.md

 **numbers vs. numerals**
 Spell out whole numbers up to and including nine, as well as larger numbers that can be expressed in one or two words.

-_Examples:_ zero, one, nine, six million.
+_Examples_: zero, one, nine, six million.

 Use numerals for numbers greater than nine; for decimals and percentages; for numbers that express mathematical figures; for addresses, dates, the time of day, and page or chapter numbers; and when a numeral is important for identification purposes.

-_Examples:_ 10; 25,000; 30%; divide 15 by 3; Chapter 6; Highway 4; Room 2.
+_Examples_: 10; 25,000; 30%; divide 15 by 3; Chapter 6; Highway 4; Room 2.

 Numbers in series should be consistent.

-_Example:_ She went to five countries on four continents in sixteen days _OR_ She went to 5 countries on 4 continents in 16 days.
+_Example_: She went to five countries on four continents in sixteen days _OR_ She went to 5 countries on 4 continents in 16 days.
-_Example:_ The final score was 13–1 _OR_ The final score was thirteen to one.
+_Example_: The final score was 13–1 _OR_ The final score was thirteen to one.

-_Note:_ There are a lot of exceptions to these basic rules, so use your best judgment.
+_Note_: There are a lot of exceptions to these basic rules, so use your best judgment.

 **OK**
 Don't use _okay_ or _Ok_.